• Skip to main content

 • Once cool to touch, slice into smaller pieces.

-• Heat butter in a non-stick frying pan.
-Gently saute the red onion and sweet potato until the onion has softened and the potato has broken down.
+• Heat 1 tbsp butter in a non-stick frying pan.
+Gently saute 1 red onion, finely chopped, and the roasted sweet potato until the onion has softened and the potato has broken down.
 Approximately 6 minutes.

-• Add the dried oregano and cumin seeds.
+• Add 1/2 tsp dried oregano and 1/2 tsp whole cumin seeds.

-• Stir in the drained, rinsed borlotti beans.
+• Stir in 400 grams borlotti beans, drained and rinsed.
 Cook for 3 minutes to heat.

 Photo of tinned borlotti beans in a frying pan.

-• Add the coriander and lime rice, and heat through for another 3 minutes.
+• Add 250 grams coriander and lime rice, and heat through for another 3 minutes.

-• Lay out a warmed tortilla wrap and top with 1/6th of the borlotti bean/rice mixture.
+• Lay out 6 tortilla wraps and top each with 1/6th of the borlotti bean/rice mixture.

 Image of pan spooning filling onto tortilla.